-My work is heavily influenced by my family’s conversion to Judaism when I was a child.
-I grew up steeped in religious and cultural traditions that often seemed to be at odds with each other.
-The process of coming to terms with my Jewish identity has laid the theoretical groundwork for my artistic practice.
-I am particularly interested in how Judeo-Christian definitions of good and evil are used as tools throughout western narratives to justify the otherwise indefensible.
-In stories spanning from the Old Testament to Appalachian folk songs, protagonists and villains alike are punished in ways that are so violent and devastating, one cannot help but question the moral authority of the author.
-My work illustrates cracks in the spellbound beauty of fantasy worlds as cultural assertions of control are presented as moral truths.
-It grinds suggested narratives to a near halt, transforming them into truncated portraits of dysfunction.
+I am interested in how culturally agreed upon definitions of beauty are used as tools throughout western narratives to justify the otherwise indefensible.
+In stories spanning from Judeo-Christian texts, to Appalachian folk songs, to children's fairytales, protagonists and villains alike are punished in ways that are so devastating one cannot help but question the moral authority of the author.
+My sculptural and time-based vignettes illustrate cracks in the spellbound beauty of fantasy worlds as cultural assertions of control are presented as moral truths.
+They grind suggested narratives to a near halt, transforming them into truncated portraits of dysfunction.

 By bringing the strange and improbable to life I try to shed light on hidden motivations, and by extension, the often dismal nature of our grand aspirations.
 Brutality, exploitation, and loss of control are key themes in my work, and they operate within meticulously constructed worlds of cinematic pomp.
 The use of set design and traditional cinematic special effects are intended to satisfy the viewers appetite for spectacle, while materials imbued with a look of bodily distress add an element of doubt to my implied narratives and their flamboyant presentation.